gr3p1p3/transparent-proxy/README.md

 It has following useful attributes and methods:

 - {boolean} isHttps - Is session encrypted.
 - {object} request - The Request-Object containing info about current request.
-Normally defined on both `injectData` & `injectResponse` Callbacks
+Normally defined on both `injectData` & `injectResponse` Callbacks.
+Attributes exist only if Session is not encrypted.
-   - {object} request.headers - The intercepted request headers
+   - {object} [request.headers] - The intercepted request headers.
-   - {string|undefined} [request.body] - The intercepted request body
+   - {string|undefined} [request.body] - The intercepted request body.
 - {object} response - The Response-Object containing info about current response.
-Normally defined on `injectResponse` Callback
+Normally defined on `injectResponse` Callback.
+Attributes exist only if Session is not encrypted.
-   - {object} response.headers - The intercepted response headers
+   - {object} [response.headers] - The intercepted response headers.
-   - {string} response.body - The intercepted response body.
-It could be empty.
+   - {string} [response.body] - The intercepted response body.
-   - {boolean} response.complete - is response completely done
+   - {boolean} [response.complete] - is response completely done.
 - {buffer} rawResponse - The original body buffer.

 - {object} getTunnelStats() - Get Stats for this tunnel